jpsacha/sbt-imagej/README.md

 The above configuration will copy your jar file and dependencies to `sandbox/plugins/my-plugin`, and additionally exclude the `some.jar`.
 ImageJ will be instructed to use `sandbox` as its home directory.

+You can use `ijPluginsDir` settings key to see full path to `plugins` subdirectory, where all jars will be copied. `ijPluginsDir` is intended to be read-only.
+It can be used, for instance, in `cleanFiles += ijPluginsDir.value`.
+By default, it is computed from `ijPluginsSubDir` and `ijRuntimeSubDir`.
+Typically you should not reassign it.

 ### Multi-Module Projects###